filipbyberg/2v2_Volleyball_Byberg/README.md

 3. Set your reward function in `ResolveEvent()` in `VolleyballEnvController.cs`.

 ## Environment Description
-**Goal:** Get the ball to bounce in the opponent's side of the court while preventing the ball bouncing into your own court.
+**Goal:** Get the agents to play in a cooperative manner, with passing, shooting and proper positioning behvaviour.

 **Action space:**